svenpet90/typo3-ux-react/CONTRIBUTING.md

 How to contribute
 =================
-Hey, great you want to contribute to ``ux-vue-react``.
+Hey, great you want to contribute to ``typo3-ux-react``.

 Submitting feedback
 ===================
-Please report feedback, bugs and feature requests on [GitHub](https://github.com/svenpet90/ux-vue-react/issues) Note, that the GitHub issue tracker is not a support forum.
+Please report feedback, bugs and feature requests on [GitHub](https://github.com/svenpet90/typo3-ux-react/issues) Note, that the GitHub issue tracker is not a support forum.

-I'm always willing to help user of ``ux-vue-react`` with potential problems, but please understand, that I will not fix templates, code or misconfigured TYPO3 websites in commercial projects for free.
+I'm always willing to help user of ``typo3-ux-react`` with potential problems, but please understand, that I will not fix templates, code or misconfigured TYPO3 websites in commercial projects for free.
 If you need commercial support, please contact me by email.

 Submitting new features
 =======================
-Not every feature is relevant for the bulk of ``ux-vue-react`` users, so please discuss new features in the issue tracker on [GitHub](https://github.com/svenpet90/ux-vue-react/issues) before starting to code.
+Not every feature is relevant for the bulk of ``typo3-ux-react`` users, so please discuss new features in the issue tracker on [GitHub](https://github.com/svenpet90/typo3-ux-react/issues) before starting to code.

 Submitting changes
 ==================
-* Create a fork of the ``ux-vue-react``  repository on GitHub
+* Create a fork of the ``typo3-ux-react``  repository on GitHub
 * Create a new branch from the current main branch
 * Make your changes
 * Make sure your code complies with the coding standard